benknoble/benknoble.github.io/_posts/2020-07-16-parallel-git-pipelines.md

 ## But wait, there's more!

-I wanted to collect a list of PRs without trying to webscrape them off my PRs page.
+I wanted to collect a list of PRs without trying to web-scrape them off my PRs page.
 I had the repos, and `hub`'s command `pr` can show the URL.
 I needed to do some setup, though, because `hub pr` only works when the remote is the upstream repository!